linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ### Settings

-It is available to set the basic information and shortcuts in settings.
+You can set the basic information and shortcuts in settings.

 #### Basic Settings

 1. On the Music interface, click ![menu](icon/icon_menu.svg).
 2. Select **Settings** > **Basic**.
 3. In the option **Play**, you can:
  - Check the **Autoplay** box and the music will be played automatically when Music runs.
  - Check the **Remember playback position** box and the music will be played automatically from the last position played when Music runs.
  - Check the **Enable fade in/out** box and the music will fade in and out when Music runs.
 4. In the option **Close Main Window**, you can:

-   Select **Minimize to system tray**.
+ - Select **Minimize to system tray**.

-   Select **Exit Music**.
+ - Select **Exit Music**.

 5. Click **Restore Defaults** to restore the default settings.